edemaine/fold/doc/spec.md

   **Strongly recommended**, in case we ever have to make backward-incompatible changes.
 * `file_creator`: The software that created the file (a string).
+  **Recommended** for files output by computer software;
+  less important for files made by hand.
 * `file_author`: The human author (a string).
 * `file_classes`: A subjective interpretation about what the entire file represents (array of strings).
 Some standard file classes include